COVID-19 Guidance for Researchers: Clinical Settings

 - Be prepared for the possibility of core facilities and other fee-for-service resources becoming unavailable.

 - Be prepared for delays in supply chain, including shortage of Personal Protective Equipment.

 - Be prepared for delays in services provided by vendors.

 - Please continue to work from home whenever possible and limit your presence in research facilities and in the workspaces on campus.

 - Maintain a 2-meter separation between active work areas.

-- Any in-person group activities including thesis defenses, mentorship committee meetings, seminars, journal clubs, laboratory meetings and hiring interviews should be canceled or held as virtual meetings by telephone, Skype, Zoom or similar.
-UCalgary now has an institutional license for Zoom.
+- Any in-person group activities including thesis defenses, mentorship committee meetings, seminars, journal clubs, laboratory meetings and hiring interviews should be canceled or held as virtual meetings by telephone, Zoom, Teams, or similar.

 - Although there are currently no plans to close the university, this could change in the future with very little or no notice.
 Further, individual COVID-19 cases could lead to closure of University buildings with no notice at all.
 Therefore, please take measures to ensure that your unit is prepared for the possibility of a closure at the end of each day.

 - Visit the ‘Working and Learning from Home’ website for information about ensuring you are set up to be productive from home.